 Jenninah lives with her father and her mother.
 She is responsible for carrying water, gathering firewood and gardening.
 Her father is sometimes employed as a laborer and her mother is sometimes employed as a laborer.
 There are 6 children in the family.

 For fun, Jenninah enjoys singing, telling stories and art.
 She attends church activities, youth group and choir regularly and is in high school where her performance is average.

-Your love and support will help Jenninah to receive the assistance she needs to develop her potential.
-Please pray for her.
+Please remember Jenninah in your prayers.
+Your love and support will help her to receive the assistance she needs to grow and develop.

 Jenninah lives on the plains of Muganza Community, home to approximately 7,300 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The primary ethnic group is Bafumbira and the most commonly spoken language is Rufumbira.

 The regional diet consists of beans, Irish potatoes and maize.
 Common health problems in this area include malaria, malnutrition, jiggers and respiratory tract infections.
 Most adults in Muganza Community work as subsistence farmers and earn the equivalent of $5 per month.
 This community needs water, vocational training centers, literacy programs, qualified teachers, improved farming methods and income-generating activities.

 Your sponsorship allows the staff of Muganza Child Development Center to provide Jenninah with Bible studies, medical treatment, exercise, games, counseling, community service opportunities, educational field trips, skills training and school fees.
 The center staff will also provide opportunities for project participation for the parents or guardians of Jenninah.